myelintek/documentation/user/core_concepts.rst

 Folder
     A :doc:`folder <folder>` is a collection of data organized in files and directories.
     Files in folder, like dateset, could be used in labs for model training and validation.

+.. _core-concept-annotation:

+Annotation
+    A :doc:`Annotation <annotation>` is a collection of data organized in files and directories.
+    Files in folder, like dateset, could be used in labs for model training and validation.

 .. _core-concept-lab: